Cities Get Second Chance to Hold Big Oil Liable for Climate Change

 “San Francisco and Oakland taxpayers are already incurring the costs of dealing with the damage these fossil fuel companies knowingly caused,” Coté said.
 “It is time for these companies to pay their fair share.
 They should not be able to stick taxpayers with the bill for the damage they knew they were causing.”

+Comey added that the lawsuits belong in federal court because they present “substantial issues of national law and policy” which make them inappropriate for resolving under state law.

+“In whichever forum the cases are ultimately determined, these factually and legally unsupported claims do nothing to sensibly address the significant national economic, legal and policy issues presented by climate change,” Comey said.

-The Oakland City Attorney’s Office, Chevron attorney Theodore Boutrous Jr. of Gibson Dunn & Crutcher in Los Angeles, and Chevron’s media relations team did not immediately return emails seeking comment Tuesday morning.
+The Oakland City Attorney’s Office and Chevron attorney Theodore Boutrous Jr. of Gibson Dunn & Crutcher in Los Angeles did not immediately return emails seeking comment Tuesday morning.